-Qualification levels for the ETAs will be determined by the Sire Development Committee from research by the Animal Improvement Programs Laboratory of the USDA.
-Selection criteria will be set to ensure that the bucks that qualify have a sufficiently high probability of being genetically superior without restricting the number of qualifying bucks and without having an adverse effect on genetic diversity or breeder participation.
+Qualification levels for the ETAs are determined based upon the criteria set by ADGA based on data from the Council on Dairy Cattle Breeding (CDCB)Selection criteria will be set to ensure that the bucks that qualify have a sufficiently high probability of being genetically superior without restricting the number of qualifying bucks and without having an adverse effect on genetic diversity or breeder participation.
 Registered bucks must qualify in both 2:1 and 1:2 production/type indices to be included in the Sire Development list.